Meme1079/PsychWiki/PsychWiki_Source/Precaching Functions.md

-_Note: It's highly recommended that you use this `function onCreate()` callback.
+> **Warning**: _It's highly recommended that you use this `function onCreate()` callback.
 These functions are mainly used for avoiding a massive game freeze when an asset first gets used._

+> **Note**: _When making a lua sprite the file format should be a `png` format any image format other than `png` will have the haxeflixel missing sprite logo.
+And when adding a sound in the game the format should be `ogg` if not you now the rest._

 ### addCharacterToList(name:String, type:String)
 Will precache the <ins>character</ins>, can be used when using `triggerEvent()` on the `Change Character`.